All Language Resources is an independent review site. We earn money when you click on some of the links on our site. Learn More

 In Punjabi, adjectives must be either feminine or masculine, depending on the nouns they modify.

 There are a few rules of thumb for distinguishing noun genders.
-Many of them are based upon the endings of singular nouns.
+Many of them are based on the endings of singular nouns.

 Lexical Tone